aditya-vora/aditya-vora.github.io/_news/announcement_1.md

 related_posts: false
 ---

-[ATOP](https://aditya-vora.github.io/atop/) has been PROVISIONALLY accepted to ACM Trans. of Graphics, 2026.
+[ATOP](https://aditya-vora.github.io/atop/) has been PROVISIONALLY accepted to ACM Trans. of Graphics, 2026! :sparkles: :smile: